shakacode/shakapacker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-A bug is a crash or incorrect behavior.
-If you have a debugging or troubleshooting question, please open a discussion on [Discussions Tab](https://github.com/shakacode/shakapacker/discussions).
+_Notice: A bug is a crash or incorrect behavior.
+If you have a debugging or troubleshooting question, please open a discussion on the [Discussions Tab](https://github.com/shakacode/shakapacker/discussions).
+Otherwise, remove this line and fill out the following sections._

-Ruby version:
-Rails version:
-Shakapacker version:

-Expected behavior:
+## Expected behavior:

-Actual behavior:
+## Actual behavior:

-Small, reproducible repo:
+## Small, reproducible repo:

+## Setup environment:
+- Ruby version:
+- Rails version:
+- Shakapacker version: